 - If the withdrawal occurs within the first two weeks of the semester, no mark is recorded on the permanent record.
-(September 21st, 2021 deadline) - If the withdrawal occurs after the first two weeks of the semester, a mark of W (withdrawal) is recorded on the permanent record. (after September 21st, 2021) - If the withdrawal occurs at the end of first semester, a mark of W (withdrawal) will be recorded on the permanent record for the second semester. - If a student chooses to drop a yearlong class at the semester, it may only be replaced with an elective in that same block.
+(September 20, 2022 deadline) - If the withdrawal occurs after the first two weeks of the semester, a mark of W (withdrawal) is

+- recorded on the permanent record. (after September 20, 2022) - If the withdrawal occurs at the end of first semester, a mark of W (withdrawal) will be recorded on the permanent record for the second semester.
+(February 13, 2023 deadline) - No yearlong courses may be dropped between October 6, 2022 and the end of semester 1.
+No yearlong courses may be dropped after Feb.
+13, 2023 in semester 2. - If a student chooses to drop a yearlong class at the semester, it may only be replaced with an elective in that same block.